The City of Saint Paul partners with zero-waste non profit Eureka Recycling to provide weekly recycling collection to all Saint Paul households.

 The District 10 Como Park site is now open and free for all Ramsey County residents.

 The Macalester-Groveland Drop-off Site is free to anyone who lives or works in Saint Paul.
 Residents must sign-up online to use the site.

 For additional information on recycling for apartment buildings, businesses, organics recycling and more, visit stpaul.gov/recycle.

 What is Citywide Garbage Service?

 Citywide garbage service is a new coordinated garbage collection system where each street/alley has one designated residential garbage hauler, and prices and services are consistent across Saint Paul.
-This program, which will begin October 1, 2018, will also work hand-in-hand with the citywide recycling program to support Saint Paul’s longer-term vision for reducing waste.
+This program will also work hand-in-hand with the citywide recycling program to support Saint Paul’s longer-term vision for reducing waste.